Harpita-P/Storytopia-LLMObs/README.md

 ## Our Strategy: 5 Custom LLM Evaluation Signals for Smarter Agent Monitoring

 As an innovative component, we designed 5 **custom, externally computed LLM evaluation signals** that capture how our AI agents perform beyond traditional system metrics.
+These signals are: **Creative Intent, Inappropriate Content, Lesson Alignment, Visual Consistency, and Story Narration Status**.
 These evaluations are computed by invoking an external evaluation system (AgentOps), which analyzes our agent outputs and returns structured scores with human-readable explanations.
 These evaluations are attached to active trace spans using Datadog’s LLM Observability SDK and streamed as **first-class telemetry** into Datadog.

 Each evaluation is defined by:
 - A clear label describing what is being measured